kyoung/trek/PMO.md

   - [ ] Consolidate the endpoints so that it's not just one method per url
 - [x] Reduce the use of Constants
   - Rely more on class variables for these things
+- [ ] Get the authours of the Mesh's names in a credits file, ideally the main README.md

 # Current Sprint
 - [ ] Tactical